Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 A Book Full of Timeless Characters

 When one reads a fairy tale, the characters are always the focal point of the story and these characters in Shrek are no exception.
 As mentioned before, the story is more character-driven which helps factor into the fairy tale parody aspect.
-Our main character Shrek is introduced as anyone in these type of stories would expect: an intimidating ogre who scares off anyone that intrudes his property.
-But, upon deeper analysis, he is actually a lonesome individual that feels mistreated by others where he is judged by his appearance before knowing him, thus motivating him to keep living alone.
+Our main character Shrek is introduced as anyone familiar with these types of stories would expect; an intimidating ogre who scares off anyone that intrudes on his property.
+But, upon deeper analysis, he is actually a lonesome individual that feels mistreated by others, since he is judged by his appearance, thus motivating him to keep living alone.
 That all changes when he meets our deuteragonist Donkey.
 At first glance, he seems to act like the typical Disney comic relief sidekick.
 Despite being talkative and unintentionally annoying others, he is a loyal and genuine character that teaches Shrek about the values of friendship.
-Our princess in this tale and most interesting character is Princess Fiona.
+Our princess in this tale and the most interesting character is Princess Fiona.
 Initially, she is viewed as the standard damsel-in-distress in waiting for her true love.
-As the movie goes on, without giving way too much, she is capable of handling herself, enjoys things that no princess would do and the chemistry between her and Shrek is believable, which is predictable but effective for the film's message.
+As the movie goes on, without giving away too much, she is capable of handling herself, enjoys things that no princess would do and the chemistry between her and Shrek is believable, which is predictable but effective for the film's message.
 And then, we have our villain, Lord Farquaad.
 As the ruler of Duloc, he desperately seeks "perfection" in his kingdom by plotting to marry Fiona in order to become king.
 He shows no mercy or remorse for his actions enslaving or evicting the fairy tale characters throughout the land.